thehemen/rag-platform/README.md

 # RAG OpenRouter Platform

-Base skeleton for a small RAG system.
+Base skeleton for a RAG system.

 ## Stack